Pre-Doctoral Psychology Internship Program

 See the link to “Psychology Supervisors” under the Supervision section for a full list of psychology staff.

 Date Program Tables Are Updated: 8/29/19

 Briefly describe in narrative form important information to assist potential applicants in assessing their likely fit with your program.
 This description must be consistent with the program’s policies on intern selection and practicum and academic preparation requirements:

-The pre-doctoral psychology internship training program at the Arkansas State Hospital / Division of Behavioral Health Services is a one-year, full-time training program dedicated to providing training opportunities in accordance with the highest standards of practice.
+The pre-doctoral psychology internship training program at the Arkansas State Hospital / Division of Aging, Adult, & Behavioral Health Services is a one-year, full-time training program dedicated to providing training opportunities in accordance with the highest standards of practice.
 The overarching goal of the program is to train generalist clinicians within the context of the scientist-practitioner model in the comprehensive care of adolescents and adults with serious mental illnesses (SMI).
 Graduates of the internship program will acquire a minimum of 2000 clinical training hours and will be adept at integrating science with the knowledge, attitudes, and skills of professional clinical practice.
 At the completion of the training year, interns are expected to have developed proficiencies in diagnosis; assessment, including forensic evaluation; professional documentation, including report-writing, development of positive behavior support plans, and charting; individual and group therapy; and consultation with peers and related professionals.
 The training program at the Arkansas State Hospital is divided into three, four-month long supervised clinical rotations and include a variety of didactic seminars and various other optional training opportunities.
 The internship training year typically begins on the fourth Monday of July through the fourth Friday of the following July each year.

 Does the program require that applicants have received a minimum number of hours of the following at time of application?
 Yes

 Total Direct Contact Intervention Hours: Minimum of 450